Understanding the Benefits and Risks of Deionized (DI) Water

 Absorb Ions in the Body

-First, it lacks ions, and when you drink it, it can absorb the ions in your body.
-It can steal the minerals in your tissues, such as magnesium and calcium, which are both easy for deionized water to absorb.
+First, it lacks ions, but drinking it can absorb the ions in your body.
+It can also steal minerals from your tissues, such as magnesium and calcium, which are easy for deionized water to absorb.

 Although water is not an important source of magnesium and calcium, it can help contribute to people's daily needs.
-As such, you are drinking deionized water can limit your intake of essential nutrients.
+As such, drinking deionized water can limit your intake of essential nutrients.

-Take note that magnesium and calcium are important for the development of the bones and are also good for the heart.
+Note that magnesium and calcium are important for bone development and are also good for the heart.

 Deionized Water Tastes Bad